docmunch/antemodulum/README.md

 independently in the other modules of this package.
 A common example of this is importing one or more of the `Text` modules into other modules that define `Text`-related functionality.

+## Types of Modules

+In this package, there are currently three types of modules that differ on how they should be imported into user code.

+### No-Conflict Modules

+No-conflict modules are exported directly from `Antemodulum`.
+This means that all names exported from these modules are immediately available to the user by importing `Antemodulum` and that -- if the package builds successfully -- there will be no conflicting names among these modules.
+The vast majority of modules in this package are no-conflict modules.

+See [`Antemodulum`](./src/Antemodulum.hs) for the no-conflict modules, which are exported without any export list.

+### Partial-Conflict Modules

+There are some modules that are not exported from `Antemodulum` but may conflict with each other.
+A user can probably safely import one of these with qualification, though importing more than one will definitely cause problems.

+These are the partial-conflict modules:

+* `Antemodulum.Monad.Lazy`
+* `Antemodulum.Monad.Strict`

+### Qualified Modules

+The last type of module is one that will probably cause problems in the imported namespace.
+For that reason, a user should either import them qualified or with an import list.

+To reduce the number of these modules, we use packages like `classy-prelude` which include a useful type classes that cover much of the functionality of these modules.
+We also add our type classes when it is useful.
+See [`Antemodulum.Text`](./src/Antemodulum/Text.hs) for an example.
+If there are more functions that can be supported in a similar manner, please report them.

+To avoid having to qualify the types, we do export them or type synonyms from `Antemodulum`.
+Ideally, a user only needs to qualify the functions.

+The qualified modules (with their unqualified types/type synonyms and/or constructors) are:

+* `Antemodulum.ByteString.Strict` (`ByteString`)
+* `Antemodulum.ByteString.Lazy` (`ByteStringL`)
+* `Antemodulum.ByteString.Char8` (`ByteStringC`)
+* `Antemodulum.Text.Strict` (`Text`)
+* `Antemodulum.Text.Lazy` (`TextL`)
+* `Antemodulum.List.NonEmpty` (`NonEmpty((:|))`)
+* `Antemodulum.Strict` (`EitherS`, `MaybeS`, `Pair`)

 ## Extension